gcjyzdd/BooksManager/readme.md

 - [x] Create 5 stars using canvas which stands for the review score
 - [x] Load a folder and its subfolders, and select all ebooks
 - [x] Store book records to MySQL database
-- [x] Show book list,tags, score, and book description
+- [x] Show book list, tags, score, and book description
 - [x] Select and open a book from the listbox
 - [x] Search ebooks by name
 - [ ] Search ebooks by tag